 How Does Bankruptcy Effect My Life

-In 2017, the government even proposed a bill that would have reduced the term of bankruptcy from three years down to one year—to remove the negative stigma and promote entrepreneurship.
+In 2017, the government even proposed a bill that would have reduced the term of bankruptcy from three years to one year—to remove the negative stigma associated with filing for bankruptcy and encourage entrepreneurship.

 You may be able to continue earning an income during a bankruptcy filing.
 However, if your income exceeds a certain amount, the trustee may claim all or part of it to repay your creditors.